 Merchant Center supports advanced account setups that allow a single person or company to submit data feeds for multiple domains.
 Each client may have a distinct shop name and URL.
 Avoid submitting duplicate websites containing similar content to avoid account disapproval.
 Learn more about our policies on duplicate content

 When you request advanced account setup, you may receive a new multi-client account (MCA).
 If this happens, your current Google Merchant Center account will become a sub-account of this MCA.

-Multi-client accounts are designed for the management of multiple sellers and domains at a large scale, such as marketplaces and multi-country retailers.
-If you want to connect your Google account to multiple Merchant Center accounts, for example in order to manage their feeds, you can request to be added as a user by the respective account admin.
+Advanced accounts are designed for the management of multiple sellers and domains at a large scale, such as marketplaces and multi-country retailers.
+If you want to connect your Google Account to multiple Merchant Center accounts, for example in order to manage their feeds, you can request to be added as a user by the respective account admin.

 Note: If you plan to upload a large number of feeds or make frequent changes to your product data, it is strongly recommended that you use the Content API (instead of feeds) to directly upload your product data.

 When to use an advanced account

 Most users don't need an advanced account to get the most out of Merchant Center.
 However, they can be a huge benefit to other users.
 Those who should consider using an advanced account include:

 - Merchants with multiple brands